cbsterrett/eFinder_Lite/README.md

 Turn on the Nexus DSC which will power up the eFinder Lite.
 The eFinder Lite will autostart on power up.

 ssh & Samba file sharing is enabled at efinder.local

+The eFinder.config file is accessible via a browser at <your hostname>.local

 A forum for builders and users can be found at https://groups.io/g/eFinder